TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/Mod.rst

    string

 :aspect:`Description`
-   Defines the default delimiter for CSV exports (Microsoft Excel expects `;` to be set).
-The value set will be displayed as default delimiter in the export dialog in the list module.
+   Defines the default delimiter for CSV downloads (Microsoft Excel expects `;` to be set).
+The value set will be displayed as default delimiter in the download dialog in the list module.

 :aspect:`Default`
    ,